 GBP is planning to conduct a randomized Phase 2, open-label, controlled trial in HPV-associated NSCLC in patients following first-line induction chemotherapy.
-GBP has obtained Taiwanese regulatory approval for this trial and plans to initiate this trial in 2018.
+GBP has obtained Taiwanese regulatory approval for this trial and plans to initiate this trial in 2019.
 This trial will be fully funded exclusively by GBP.
 GBP will continue to explore the use of our lead product candidate in several other indications including head and neck, and anal cancer.
 GBP also plans to conduct registration trials with axalimogene filolisbac for the treatment of advanced cervical cancer.

 GBP will pay Advaxis event-based financial milestones, an annual license fee, and annual net sales royalty payments in the high single to double digits.
-In addition, as an upfront payment, GBP made an investment in Advaxis of \$400,000 by purchasing from the Company 108,724 shares of its Common Stock at a price of \$3.68 per share, GBP also received 100,000 warrants at an exercise price of \$5.52 which expire in December 2018.
+In addition, as an upfront payment, GBP made an investment in Advaxis of \$400,000 by purchasing from the Company 108,724 shares of its common stock at a price of \$3.68 per share, GBP also received 100,000 warrants at an exercise price of \$5.52 which expire in December 2018.
+GBP exercised all of its 100,000 warrants.
+As a result no warrants remain outstanding under this agreement.

 GBP will be responsible for all clinical development and commercialization costs in the GBP territory.
 GBP will also reimburse Advaxis \$2.25 million toward AIM2CERV.
 GBP is committed to establishing manufacturing capabilities for its own.
-Under the terms of the agreement, we will exclusively license the rights of axalimogene filolisbac to GBP for the Asia, Africa, and former USSR territory, exclusive of India and certain other countries, for all HPV-associated indications.
+Under the terms of the agreement, the Company will exclusively license the rights of axalimogene filolisbac to GBP for the Asia, Africa, and former USSR territory, exclusive of India and certain other countries, for all HPV-associated indications.
 Advaxis will retain exclusive rights to axalimogene filolisbac for the rest of the world.

-During each of the years ended October 31, 2017 and 2016, the Company recognized revenue of \$250,000 for annual license fees.
+During each of the years ended October 31, 2018 and 2017, the Company recognized revenue of \$250,000 for annual license fees.